Promotion password managers with cloud synchronization. Password managers (comparative review). Protection for all passwords

 • supported platforms: MacOS (from Sierra), Windows (from Windows 7), cross-platform solution (browser plugins), iOS (from 11), Android (from 5.0);

-• not supported by Windows prior to Windows 7 (in this case, you should use a browser extension);
+• not supported by Windows up to Windows 7 (in this case you should use a browser extension);

-Not the most famous program in the Russian segment of the Network
+Not the most famous program in the Russian segment of the Internet

-Password manager + automatic filling of forms on websites + secure digital wallet.
+Password manager + automatic form filling on websites + secure digital wallet.
 Not the most famous program of this class in Runet, but quite popular in the English-speaking segment of the network.
-All user data is automatically stored in a secure online storage.
+All user data is automatically saved in secure online storage.
 It works, like most similar programs, with a master password.

 Key information and benefits: